negarbaharmand/negarbaharmand.github.io/_posts/2023-10-25-spring-data.md

 tags: [java, spring, database] # TAG names should always be lowercase
 ---

-Lately I got to wirk with Spring Data JPA, a practical tool that makes the database-related tasks feel like a walk in the park.
+Lately I got to work with Spring Data JPA, a practical tool that makes the database-related tasks feel like a walk in the park.

 One of the most incredible things about Spring Data JPA is how it simplifies the interaction with databases, and it all starts with repositories.